Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Conclusion

-Let us emphasize one more time that the OSSP is equivalent to optimizing over a particular group (cf.\ \eqref{equation:GroupOptimization}).
-We solved this type of problem by representing a symmetric group with exponentials of SWAP gates.
-The resulting algorithm has the advantage that the number of gates is polynomial in the problem size.
-The prior discussed transitive action of the group on the solution set guarantees that all possible solutions can be reached.
+Let us emphasize one more time that the busy OSSP with $J$ jobs is equivalent to optimizing over the symmetric group $S_{J}$.
+We addressed this type of problem by representing the symmetric group with (products of) parameterized exponentials of SWAP gates.
+Here, the discussed transitive action of the group on the solution set guarantees that all possible solutions can be reached by suitable parameter adjustments.
+Via a decomposition of arbitrary group elements into a sequence of $J (J - 1)^{2} / 2$ simple transitions, we were able to prove that $J (J - 1)^{2} / 2$ variational parameters are sufficient to reach all feasible OSSP solutions, including the optimum.
 In principle, we can generalize this procedure to an arbitrary (finite) group $G$, acting transitively on a given set of solutions $S$.
-Then, the permutation representation would still yield permutation operators on the qubit space which, however, will not correspond to actual qubit permutations.
-It would be interesting to characterize in the future the obtained operators and the performance of our algorithm for more exotic cases.
+Then, the permutation representation would still yield permutation operators on the qubit space, which, however, will not correspond to actual qubit permutations anymore.
+It would be interesting to characterize in the future the obtained operators and the performance of our algorithm for more exotic cases such as the mentioned perfect matching problem, XOR-SAT, and conservation-constrained network flow.
 However, operators that do not respect the tensor product structure of $\hil$ will be generally very difficult to implement.
+Additionally, problems with inequality constraints seem to have significantly less exploitable feasibility structure so that the group of (unconditionally) feasibility-preserving operations often ends up to be trivial.
+For those kind of problems, additional techniques may be employed to complement our approach, which works well for equality constraints.
+The ultimate goal would be to create a toolbox for hardcoding arbitrary constraints and to extend those methods also to mixed-integer and continuous optimization problems.
+This would allow to also tackle more complicated, but also more realistic logistic problems like transit scheduling~\cite{Owais2016MultiObjectiveTransitRouteNetworkDesignAsSetCoveringProblem,Owais2022FrequencyBasedTransitAssignmentModelsGraphFormulationStudy}.

+Moreover, while the cubic upper bound on the number of required variational parameters constitutes a strong theoretical results, its practical implications ultimately hinge on the employed classical optimizer's ability to find high-quality parameter values.
+For larger problem instances, simultaneous optimization of cubically many parameters will quickly decline in performance due to exponentially increasing numbers of local minima and flatness of the parameter landscape (barren plateaus).
+However, established frameworks for enhancing the parameter optimization such as warm starts, layer-wise optimization schedules, and reformulations as easier problems are also applicable to our method.
+Studying their impact on the practicality of our proposed algorithmic blueprint remains an interesting open research question.